standardgalactic/audiobooks/README.md

 3. The Artilect War: Cosmists vs. Terrans

-## Review of The Artilect War: Cosmists vs. Terrans, by Dr. Hugo de Garis
+## Review of The Artilect War: Cosmists vs. Terrans, by Dr. Hugo de Garis (GPT)

 The "Artilect War" refers to a hypothetical future conflict between two factions or sides: humans and artificial intelligence-based entities known as "artilects."